Sports Coach Logo Sports Coach Training Principles Fitness Components

 topics

-Recover Tips for after a Workout
+Recover Tips Following a Workout

 Kate Corr provides some essential tips to boost your recovery after a workout.

 If you are reading this, you are probably like many people: hoping to get better gains after working out.
 Many people work out for a year and give up because they do not see any improvements.
 The following ideas are simple changes that you can make to your lifestyle.
 Simple as they may be, they are highly effective at improving your post-workout recovery.
-That might involve increasing your muscle mass, reducing pain, or ensuring that you have more energy - all things that are ideal for someone who is seriously trying to see improvement.
-I wish I had known about these tips back then because I would be a year ahead of where I am now.
+That might involve increasing your muscle mass, reducing pain, or ensuring that you have more energy - all things ideal for someone seriously trying to see improvement.
+I wish I had known about these tips because I would be a year ahead of where I am now.

 What Lifestyle changes are the best for increasing post-workout recovery?